Amarz94/ReadmeGenerator/ExampleREADME.md

   ## Description

-  To generate readmes through a terminal using node.
+  To generate readmes through a terminal using node
   ## Table of Contents
   * [Installation](#installation)
   * [Usage](#usage)